DevAgnihotri/DBMS/README.md

-Certainly!
-Here’s a README.md draft for your DBMS Notes repository:

----

 # DBMS Notes

 Welcome to the **DBMS Notes** repository!
 This repo is a curated collection of notes, explanations, and resources related to Database Management Systems (DBMS).
 It is intended to help students and professionals quickly understand and revise core DBMS concepts.